shabin5785/react-notes/Notes_2.md

 - reducers should never return value undefined

 - every time a reducer is called, its invoked with a state value equal to previous call returned state value.
 So for first time its undefined.
+With teh way reducer in redux is coded, it detects a change by comparing prevstate with newstate .Its an object comparision .So to make haschanged true need to return a new state object.